Contacting Potential PhD Supervisors

 While preparing to meet a potential PhD supervisor for the first time, it’s a good idea to have an idea of several questions you’d like to ask them.

-You’ll want to sound enthusiastic and engaged, and showing that you’re interested in finding out more about their research and what supervision under them would look like is one way of doing this.
+You’ll want to sound enthusiastic and engaged.
+Showing that you’re interested in finding out more about their research and what supervision under them would look like is one way of doing this.
 Here are some suggestions:

 This is the first stage of developing a potential student-supervisor relationship.
 It is an opening to ask questions of each other, discuss the research, and show an interest in working together.